roccaab/qqplot/README.md

 # Q-Q Plot
-A Q-Q Plot assesses the quantile similarity between a dataset and a theoretical distribution (Uniform or Normal in this version).
+A **Q-Q Plot** assesses the quantile similarity between a dataset and a theoretical distribution (Uniform or Normal in this version).
 It provides a visual and more intuitive approach to compare the data distribution of a sample with either a theoretical distribution or that of a second sample.

 It illustrates observed quantiles plotted against expected quantiles from the distribution.
-This implementation serves as a **QGIS plugin** designed for geospatial data analysis, incorporating a **k-means** clustering function.
+This implementation serves as a **QGIS plugin** designed for geospatial data analysis, incorporating a **k-means clustering function**.

 Q-Q Plot representations allow for: